ozakary/data-C60_ML/pimd_simulations/README.md

 - 📁 Portfolio: [Academic Portfolio](https://ozakary.github.io/)

 ---
-This sub-repository contains example input files for the PIMD simulations, final NEP MLIP potential/parameter files, and the workflow for our PIMD simulations of C<sub>60</sub> with [GPUMD](https://github.com/brucefan1983/GPUMD) code.
+This sub-repository contains example input files for the PIMD simulations, final NEP MLIP potential/parameter files, and workflow of the PIMD simulations of C<sub>60</sub> with [GPUMD](https://github.com/brucefan1983/GPUMD) code.

 One example PIMD simulation run with the resulting output files for the C<sub>60</sub> NTE study and the C<sub>60</sub> NMR study is provided in the [IDA repository](https://github.com/ozakary/data-NMR-ML_C60) of the project.
 Due to the massive size of the whole PIMD simulation data, it is not possible to provide everything in the IDA repository.